rclone/rclone/docs/content/docs.md

 ### --config=CONFIG_FILE ###

 Specify the location of the rclone config file.

-Normally this is in your home directory as a file called `.rclone.conf`.
+Normally the config file is in your home directory as a file called `.config/rclone/rclone.conf` (or `.rclone.conf` if created with an older version).
+If `$XDG_CONFIG_HOME` is set it will be at `$XDG_CONFIG_HOME/rclone/rclone.conf`

 If you run `rclone -h` and look at the help for the `--config` option you will see where the default location is for you.

 Use this flag to override the config location, eg `rclone --config=".myconfig" .config`.

 ### --contimeout=TIME ###